peecho/peecho-wordpress-plugin/readme.txt

 == Description ==

 Sell magazines, books or wall decoration - straight from your own website.
-The Peecho WordPress plug-in will make it easy for WordPress users to include Peecho print buttons in posts and pages.

-This allows you to offer your digital photos, magazines or publications as physical products, made world wide.
+This WordPress plugin makes it easy for you to offer your digital photos, magazines or publications as print products using Peecho's print on demand network.

-To do so, the plug-in will add a button to the edit menu of posts and pages that will allow the user to insert the corresponding Peecho print button code into the post or page.
+Simply install the plugin and create a Peecho print button for the products you want to offer.
+The plugin will then allow you to insert the button code in any post or page from the editor.

-The plug-in will furthermore provide a configuration pane where Peecho merchants can create and manage print buttons.
+Creating and managing Peecho print buttons for your Wordpress site has never been easier!

 == Installation ==